Rice-MECE-Capstone-Projects/SmartCam/README.md

 ## Follower Car

-The leader car do the navigation in indoor condition.
+The follower car carry goods and chase the leader car.

 ### Step 1: Hardware Choosing and Assembling

+We choose the car "Exceed RC Rally Monster Short Course Truck" as the follower.
+Here is one of the purhase link: https://www.ebay.com/itm/186666765799

 ---